e2r3p13/shess/README.md

 - Made in France

-- Made in the morning
+- Made in the evening